 - Ramen noodles: I used Hakubaku organic ramen noodles that I found at Whole Foods, but any type of noodle you have is fine.
 Go with regular or gluten-free ramen, or use soba, udon, rice noodles, or even spaghetti!

 - Vegetables: I included green cabbage, carrot, cucumber, radishes, broccoli, and green onion.
 But there are no rules here!
 Use your favorite veggies or whatever looks best and freshest in the produce section.
-Cauliflower, red cabbage, snap peas, and red, orange, or yellow bell peppers would also be great.
+Cauliflower, red cabbage, snap peas, and red, orange, or yellow bell peppers are also nice additions.

-- Shelled edamame (optional): I really enjoy the firm texture of edamame, plus the lovely green color and the extra protein are nice additions to Asian noodle salad.
+- Shelled edamame (optional): I really enjoy the texture of edamame, plus the lovely green color and the extra protein are welcome additions to any Asian noodle salad.
 You can use a ready-to-eat edamame like the one from Trader Joe's, or frozen shelled edamame (you'll need to cook it first according to package directions).
-Green peas would also be delicious.
+Green peas are another option.

 - Dressing: You'll need rice vinegar, olive oil, tahini, maple syrup (or agave or brown sugar), soy sauce (or GF tamari), fresh ginger, garlic, and toasted sesame oil.
-I also like to include a touch of spicy mustard for thickness and because it complements all of the savory flavors.
-Chili garlic sauce would also taste great.
+I also like to include a touch of spicy mustard to emulsify the dressing and bring it all together.
+It also complements all of the savory flavors.
+Chili garlic sauce is good, too.

 See the recipe card below for amounts and step-by-step instructions.

-Make the crunchy topping: You can skip this step if you like, but the topping is SO easy to make and does add that little extra something to the dish.
+Step 1: Make the crunchy ramen topping.
+You can skip this step if you like, but it's really easy to do and does add a little extra something to the dish.

 Take approximately 1 ounce of the noodles and break into small pieces.
 Preheat a skillet over medium-low heat.